Collecting Data

 - Automate data collection pipelines to reduce human error and improve efficiency.

-For a project predicting traffic accidents, data may come from multiple sources:
+For the retail example used throughout this series, data may come from multiple sources:

-Integrating these sources through an ETL pipeline ensures analysts can work with a unified and consistent dataset.
+Integrating these sources through an ETL pipeline gives analysts a single, consistent dataset to clean and analyze.